 There are several types of teams/groups: Player Development Pathway (PDP), Club Blue/White (Recreational) and Gold (Competitive).

-Player Development Pathway for kids aged 5-8: These age groups, (2009 - 2012 birth years), train once or twice a week.
-The emphasis is on enjoying the game first and foremost, learning individual skills and comfort on the ball.
-Speed/agility and movement development are also part of training, as well as learning how the basics of the game are played.
+Player Development Pathway for kids aged 3-8: These age groups train in-house once or twice a week.
+The emphasis is on enjoying the game first and foremost then learning individual skills and comfort on the ball.
+Speed and agility development are also apart of the training sessions all while learning the basics of the game.

-Club teams that are CDO Blue/CDO White are typically the second/third team in that age group - they still have access to advanced coaching or training, (sometimes without having the Gold designation outlined below in the event the top team in an age group is coached by someone holding the USSF 'C' license or below), or can be coached by a licensed volunteer.
-Some of these teams are tryout based, others are open registration, it varies from team to team.
+Blue or White: Club teams that are CDO Blue/CDO White are typically the second/third teams in that age group - Some of these teams are tryout based, others are open registration, it varies from team to team.

-Gold: These teams are the top teams in our program and require annual tryouts/ongoing assessment in season for all players, with advanced level coaching or training from coaches/trainers with a minimum of the USSF 'B' license (or NSCAA Premier) or higher.
+Gold: These teams are the top teams in our program and require annual tryouts/ongoing assessment in season for all players.
 They typically play in the top flight of the County League or in State League.

 CDO teams typically train at Naranja Park, Riverfront Park and Crossroads Park, covering Oro Valley, Catalina, Marana & Continental Ranch.

-Training sessions can start at early as 5.00pm for our youth teams (although we're working to try and avoid earlier start times), and as late as 8.45pm for our teams aged U16 and above.
+Training sessions can start at early as 5:00pm for our youth teams and as late as 8:45pm for our older teams.

-Younger players (2007 birth years and below) train for 60-75 minute twice a week, older players (2006 birth years and above) train for 75-90 minutes, two or three times a week.
+Younger players train for 60-75 minutes twice a week.
+Older players train for 60-75 minutes, two or three times a week.